 Having recovered from the horrific genocide that humbled it on its knees in 1994, Rwanda is now a safe country to visit.
-This tour presents a lifetime opportunity for you to discover some of its best kept secrets.
-You will track mountain gorilla families that were habituated by Dian Fossey in Volcanoes National Park, you will track golden monkeys.
-In the rainforest of Nyungwe National Park, you will encounter as many as 13 different primate species including chimpanzees.
-The expedition will have a happy ending at Lake Kivu, a scenic Rift Valley lake hemmed in by several volcanoes.
-It’s a great gem for relaxation, swimming and boating.
+This tour presents a lifetime opportunity for you to discover some of its best-kept secrets.
+You will track mountain gorilla families that were habituated by Dian Fossey in Volcanoes National Park, encounter as many as 13 different primate species in the rainforest of Nyungwe National Park, visit Lake Kivu and a lot more.

 Day 2: Transfer to Nyungwe Forest NP via Huye (Butare)

-Visit the National Museum, the most outstanding ethnographic museum of East Africa.
+Visit the National Museum, the most outstanding ethnographic museum in East Africa.
 Here, you will find the most breathtaking ethnographic and archaeological collections in East Africa, comprising of over 10,000 artifacts.
-These include archeological excavations, maps, historical photos, pre-historic art objects and artifacts documenting fishing, basketry, hunting, pottery, metallurgy, textiles and woodcarving.
+These include archeological excavations, maps, historical photos, pre-historic art objects and artifacts documenting fishing, basketry, hunting, pottery, metallurgy, textiles, and woodcarving.

 On your way to the hotel, your driver-guide will take you to Uwinka offices for a briefing.
 It will focus on what you can expect the next day as you explore chimps and colobus monkeys.
 This will mentally prepare you.

 Enjoy a serene overnight at the Guest House of Gisakura where you will be treated to full board experience.

 Day 3: Primate & Canopy Walk at Nyungwe National Park